 Angiography with selective internal iliac angiography is the gold standard for arteriogenic impotence.
 However, it is invasive and not recommended for screening or primary diagnosis.

 Procedure should be explained in detail prior to the examination.
-It is advisable to stop smoking 3 days prior to examination.
-A proper drug history and cardiac status should be inquired.
+It is advisable to stop smoking three days prior to the examination.
+A proper drug history and cardiac status should be enquired.

-High frequency transducer (7.5-9.0 MHz) is used for penile doppler examination.
+A high frequency transducer (7.5-9.0 MHz) is used for penile Doppler examination.
 Patient is placed in supine position and penis is positioned in its anatomical position along the anterior abdominal wall.
 Doppler angle is set at 30-60 degrees.

-60 mg of papaverine (2 ml ampoule of 30 mg/ml) is injected intracavernosally.
-10-15 micrograms of PGE1 can also be injected.
+60 mg of papaverine (2 mL ampoule of 30 mg/mL) is injected intracavernosally.
+10-15 micrograms of prostaglandin E1 (PGE1), also known as alprostadil, can also be injected.
 Combination of papaverine and phentolamine may also be used.

-Corpora cavernosa is localized as two well defined oval compartments with central cavernosal artery on both sides of bulbus spongiosa (urethra is in center of bulbus spongiosa).
+Corpora cavernosa are localized as two well-defined oval compartments with central cavernosal artery on both sides of the corpus spongiosum (urethra is in center of corpus spongiosum).
 Insulin syringe is used for injection under sonographic guidance.

 - 1. Bookstein JJ, Valji K, Parsons L et-al. Pharmacoarteriography in the evaluation of impotence.
 J. Urol.
 1987;137 (2): 333-7. - Pubmed citation